Adroiti/docs-for-code-review-tools/Cppcheck/redundantAssignment.md

 ## Description

-Variable `var` is reassigned a value before the old one has been used.
+Variable is reassigned a value before the old one has been used.

 ## Further Reading